Rethinking Complex Queries on Knowledge Graphs with Neural Link Predictors: Gaps between and query

 When discussing the complexity, we assume the knowledge graph $\mathcal{G}$ is complete for simplicity.
 For general $\efo$ queries, it has long been known to be \textbf{NP-complete}~\citep{chandra_optimal_1977}.

 However, $\tf$ queries discussed in previous literature are particularly simple.
 Queries in $\tf \cap \efo$, are well-known special cases with structure-based \textbf{tractability} in inference~\citep{vardi_constraint_2000}.
-Specifically, we adapt the complexity results from~\citet{dechter_network-based_1987} on knowledge graphs. \begin{proposition}[Adapted from~\citet{dechter_network-based_1987}] The optimal complexity of answering $\tf$ queries in previous datasets~\citep{ren_beta_2020,wang_benchmarking_2021} is $O(n k^2)$, where $n$ is the number of terms and $k$ is a coefficient defined by the knowledge graph
+Specifically, we adapt the complexity results from~\citet{dechter_network-based_1987} on knowledge graphs. \begin{proposition}[Adapted from~\citet{dechter_network-based_1987}] The optimal complexity of answering $\tf$ queries in previous datasets~\citep{ren_beta_2020,wang_benchmarking_2021} is $O(n k^2)$, where $n$ is the number of terms and $k$ is a coefficient to characterize the sparsity of the knowledge graph

 \end{proposition} The more detailed proof is provided in Appendix~\ref{app:tree form complexity} where we show we extend traditional results that can only be applied to $\tf \cap \efo$.
 We found that the complexity grows linearly with the number of variables in the query.
 The complexity depends on the property of knowledge graphs (see the coefficient $k$) and is at most quadratic.
 Our theorem provides a strict lower bound for previous optimization methods like QTO~\citep{bai_answering_2023}.